 Philip Warncke

 I am a comparative political psychologist studying the origins, properties, and consequences of political belief systems.
-I also develop conceptual and computational methods for latent constructs – like belief systems – that are often tricky to capture with conventional statistics.
-My teaching interests are broad and I particularly enjoy interactive, discussion-based seminars that challenge students to think outside the box.
-I currently work as a Pre-/Post-doctoral fellow at the SCRIPTS Data and Methodology Center at Freie Universität Berlin and have previous work experience as a statistics and social data science consultant at the Odum Institute.
+I also develop conceptual and computational methods for latent constructs that are often tricky to capture with conventional statistics.
+I currently work as a Post-doctoral fellow in the Department of Psychology at the University of Limerick and at the SCRIPTS Data and Methodology Center at Freie Universität Berlin.
+I have previous work experience as a statistics and social data science consultant at the Odum Institute.
 You can find my research, CV, links to software & tutorials, and teaching material on these pages.
 Please feel free to contact me with any inquiries, bug reports, or based on substantive research interests.

 Interests